SFP Covid-19 Notice January 2021

 Sustainable Food Places Covid-19 Digest

-We publish regular digests based on input and discussion coming through from the Sustainable Food Places Network of food partnerships across the UK.
-If you would like to receive the Digest directly to your inbox, please subscrive to the SFP email distribution list (see above).
+We published regular Covid-19 digests based on input and discussion coming through from the Sustainable Food Places Network of food partnerships across the UK.

 Weekly coordinator catch-ups recordings

-Sustainable Food Places and Food Power jointly host a weekly online forum for food poverty alliance and food partnership coordinators to connect and share with each other, hear national updates on food-related issues, and feedback their on the ground experiences to national network coordinators and campaigners.
+During the first Covid-19 wave, Sustainable Food Places and Food Power jointly hosted a weekly online forum for food poverty alliance and food partnership coordinators to connect and share with each other, hear national updates on food-related issues, and feedback their on the ground experiences to national network coordinators and campaigners.